Banned drinker register (BDR)

 The Registrar will also decide whether a person’s ban should be reduced if they engage in their therapeutic support plan and, if they are a welfare recipient, whether they should be referred for income management as a result of repeated breaches of their banned drinker order.

-While the register is one of the tools to tackle crime and anti-social behaviour in our community, the new model aims to reduce health-related harms associated with alcohol misuse by encouraging and supporting people to access help.
+- The BDR is one of the tools to tackle crime and anti-social behaviour in our community, and it aims to reduce health-related harms associated with alcohol misuse by encouraging and supporting people to access help.

-The new model offers therapeutic support rather than punishing people who have a drinking problem.
+- The BDR offers therapeutic support rather than punishing people who have a drinking problem.

 - BDR - Family Carer Pathway